billpwchan/futu_algo/README.md

 </div>

-## Features
+## Highlights

-- Developed based on FutoOpenD and FutuOpenAPI
+- **Supported Platforms and Markets**: Futu_algo is a algorithmtic trading solution developed based on FutuOpenD and FutuOpenAPI.
+Fully support FutuNiuNiu and FutuMooMoo users in Hong Kong stock market. *(More market support is coming soon)*
-- Auto-Download Historical K-Line Data (up to 1M level for max.
+- **Historical K-Line Data**: Allow users to automatically downloading historical data for your interested stocks into CSV and storing to SQLite database for backtesting. *(up to 1M level for max.
 2 years, or 1D level for max.
-10 years)
+10 years)*
-- Low-latency Trading Support (up to 1M level)
-- Daily Stock Filtering and Email Notification
-- Strategy Backtesting and Reporting
+- **Backtesting Trading Strategies (BETA)**: Backtest your own trading strategies on historical data with a summarized reports and visualizations using Pyfolio.
+For more demanding users, feel free to other commercial solutions such as Amibroker for backtesting.
+- **High-Frequency Trading**: Real-time low-latency trading features that allows applying your own basket of trading strategies on your stock pool.
+User can specify the trading strategy to be used for each stock based on their preference. *(up to 1M level)*
+- **Advanced Stock Screener**: Screens high-quality stocks using your own stock screening strategies, and notify your friends using the email subscription feature.
+- **Trading Strategy Editor**: Write your own trading strategy following a simple template (buy, sell, calculate technical indicators).
+Common strategies such as MACD and KDJ-based trading rules are provided as guidelines.

 ## Issues

 - [x] ~~[ADX & RSI Trading Strategy Support](https://github.com/billpwchan/futu_algo/issues/1)~~

-## Releases

-**Important:** Program still in Alpha Phase now.

 ## Version Guidance